 # create embeddings

-res = openai.Embedding.create(input=lines_batch, engine=MODEL)
+res = client.embeddings.create(input=lines_batch, model=MODEL)

-embeds = [record['embedding'] for record in res['data']]
+embeds = [record.embedding for record in res.data]

 # prep metadata and upsert batch